splorp/newtontalk-faq/newtontalk-faq.md

 In May 2001, PlanetNewton.com experienced a total server failure.
 Their website and the mailing list suddenly disappeared.
 An effort to replace PN’s list with a community-run server had already been in the works for several months, though.
 On June 12, 2001, NewtonTalk.net was launched.

-Victor Rehorst and Paul Guyot were co-adminstrators of the list from the transition to NewtonTalk.net until early 2007.
+Victor Rehorst and Paul Guyot were co-administrators of the list from the transition to NewtonTalk.net until early 2007.
 Grant Hutchinson took over list administration duties in March 2007.

+The list server and web site were graciously hosted by Bill Shamam and the fine worker bees at Continuity.cx.

+The spartan, but functional web interface was written by the indubitable Paul Guyot.

+List dad emeritus is Victor Rehorst.

 ## Release Notes